sourcehut-mirrors/chawan/lib/monoucha0/doc/manual.md

 ```

 Monoucha internally uses the overloaded `toJS` function to convert bound
 function return values to JS values.
-This is available to user code too; simply
+This is available to user code too;
-import the `monoucha/tojs` module.
+simply import the `monoucha/tojs` module.

-Naturally, JSValues you get from toJS are owned by you, so you should call
+Naturally, `JSValue`s you get from toJS are owned by you, so you should
-`JS_FreeValue` on these when you no longer need them.
+call `JS_FreeValue` on these when you no longer need them.

 The `tojs` module also includes some other convenience functions:

-* `defineProperty`, `definePropertyC`, `definePropertyE`, `definePropertyCW`,
+* `defineProperty`, `definePropertyC`, `definePropertyE`,
-  `definePropertyCWE`: simple wrappers around `JS_DefineProperty*` functions
+  `definePropertyCW`, `definePropertyCWE`: simple wrappers around
-  from the QuickJS API.
-Unlike the QuickJS versions, they panic on errors, so
+  `JS_DefineProperty*` functions from the QuickJS API.
+Unlike the
+  QuickJS versions, they panic on errors, so only use these if you are
-  only use these if you are 100% sure that they always succeed.
+  100% sure that they always succeed.<br>
   The `C`, `E`, `CW`, `CWE` represent the "configurable", "enumerable",
-  and "writable" flags of the property.
+  and "writable" flags of the property.<br>
-  Warning: like in QuickJS, these functions *consume* a JSValue; that is, if
+  Warning: like in QuickJS, these functions *consume* a JSValue; that
-  you pass a JSValue, then be aware that the function will call `JS_FreeValue`
+  is, if you pass a JSValue, then the function will call `JS_FreeValue`
   on it.
 * `newFunction`: creates a new JavaScript function. `args` is a list of
   parameter names, `body` is the JavaScript function body.